(Article Medically Reviewed by Dr. Zac Hyde M.D)

 If this weren’t scary enough…

-The growing issue with plastic disposal is causing particles of plastic to become present in our food sources, including chickens, fish, and even fruits and veggies.
+The growing issue with plastic disposal is causing particles of Microplastics that reduce testosterone to become present in our food sources, including chickens, fish, and even fruits and veggies.

 Bisphenol A (BPA) And Genital Atrophy